Semi-topologization in motivic homotopy theory and applications: Semi-topologization of presheaves on smooth schemes

-where the two rows are object-wise fiber sequences.
-Since each vertical arrow in ~\eqref{eqn:Hom-spec-1} is a morphism between two presheaves of spectra on $\Sch_{\C}$ which is an isomorphism on $\Sm_{\C}$, we conclude from Theorem~\ref{thm:rec prin} that each vertical arrow in ~\eqref{eqn:Hom-spec-3} is an object-wise weak-equivalence on $\Sm_{\C}$.
+of presheaves of spectra on $\Sch_{\mathbb{C}}$, where the rows are object-wise fiber sequences.
+Since each vertical arrow in ~\eqref{eqn:Hom-spec-1} is a morphism of presheaves of spectra on $\Sch_{\C}$ which is an isomorphism on $\Sm_{\C}$, by Theorem~\ref{thm:rec prin} each vertical arrow in \eqref{eqn:Hom-spec-3} is an object-wise weak-equivalence on $\Sm_{\C}$.
+By definition and Lemma \ref{lem:cor sub}, the map $(\bar{E}_B)^{\sst} \to (\bar{E}^{\sst})_B = (E^{\sst})_B$ is an isomorphism on $\Sm_{\mathbb{C}}$, and the same is true for $E_A$.
+Composing these with the vertical maps in \eqref{eqn:Hom-spec-3}, and using the identification $(E_B)^{\sst} = (\ov{E_B})^{\sst}$, we get a commutative diagram